-The long-awaited Joker movie hits theatres today — but in the last few weeks, hysteria surrounding its release reached fever pitch amid rumours that incels were plotting violence at screenings.
+The long-awaited Joker movie hits theaters Friday — but in the last few weeks, hysteria surrounding its release reached fever pitch amid rumors that incels were plotting violence at screenings.

 “Incel,” which stands for “involuntarily celibate,” is an online cult made up of angry, young men that’s been linked to several mass killings in recent years.